This post may contain affiliate links. Please see my disclosure policy for more details.

 Rottnest Island Hotels & Villas

-Rottnest Island Authority: If you prefer self-contained accommodation, these villas and cabins have free Wi-Fi and are right by Thompson Beach.
-With cabins that sleep six people starting at $139 per night, it could be a really cheap option for a group or family.
+- Rottnest Island Authority: If you prefer self-contained accommodation, these villas and cabins have free Wi-Fi and are right by Thompson Beach.
+With cabins that sleep six people, it could be a really cheap option for a group or family.
+Click here to check prices.

 Rottnest Island Glamping

-Discovery Rottnest: These high-end, beachfront “tents” take glamping to a whole new level!
+- Discovery Rottnest: These high-end, beachfront “tents” take glamping to a whole new level!
 Each unit has a private bathroom, hairdryer, and the complex had a bar, restaurant, swimming pool and free Wi-Fi.
-Standard double tents start at $286 per night and superior family tents with balconies start at $378 per night.
+Click here to check prices.

 Camping on Rottnest Island

-I spent four nights at the less glamorous Rottnest Island campground, which has 43 non-powered sites, bathrooms with wheelchair access, barbecues and a kitchen with hot plates, a kettle and drinking water.
+- Rottnest Island campground: I spent four nights here.
+The site has 43 non-powered sites, bathrooms with wheelchair access, barbecues and a kitchen with hot plates, a kettle and drinking water.

 The facilities are fairly basic but the short stroll along the sandy path to Pinky Beach is priceless – perfect for watching the sun come up behind Bathurst Lighthouse.
 It’s also only a ten-minute walk to the shops and eateries at the Thomson Bay Settlement.

-The campsite isn’t well marked, and since the facilities there are minimal we actually walked past it at first thinking it was just an open field!
-Keep your eyes peeled!
+The campsite isn’t well marked, and we actually walked past it at first, thinking it was just an open field!

 On arrival, the ferry will drop you off at the Thomson Bay Settlement on the eastern side of the island, where you’ll need to check in at the Rottnest Island Visitor Centre if you’re staying overnight.